isomerpages/nyp-wpl/_framework/05a-environment-overview.md

         <p>
 		<b>Providing a supportive learning environment includes:</b>
             <ul>
-                <li>Providing flexible learning opportunities to cater to diverse staff needs based on their demographics, state of health and changing lifestyle</li>
+                <li>Providing flexible learning opportunities to cater to diverse staff needs based on their demographics, state of well-being (health) and changing lifestyle</li>
                 <li>Supporting learning at work by providing a conducive environment for learning and feedback on learning and performance </li>
-		<li>Ensuring appropriate professional development opportunities are available for a diversity of staff profiles; based on age, gender, education levels, language abilities, etc </li>
+		<li>Ensuring appropriate professional development opportunities are available for a diversity of staff profiles; for example : based on age, gender, education levels, language abilities, etc </li>
             </ul>
 		</p>
 	</div>